Which Oil is the Best? Is My Olive Oil Enough?

 Among other healthy diet trends today, there has been a significant number of Americans "going keto."
 The ketogenic diet is based on an intake of low-carb, high-fat foods in the right portions to stimulate weight loss by putting the body in an enhanced metabolic state called ketosis, in which you naturally burn fat for energy.
 Not only does the keto diet contribute to fat burning and weight loss, but studies show that it also provides your body with a variety of other health benefits, including reductions in insulin and blood sugar, an increase in energy to the brain, and a reduced risk of health conditions like diabetes, epilepsy, Alzheimer's, and some cancers.

 While there are a few "types" or variations on the ketogenic diet, all keto diet plans follow the same basics — reducing carbohydrates and increasing your intake of healthy fats to about 60 to 90 percent of your daily calories.
-As a heart-healthy source of fat and an essential ingredient for preparing your food, cooking oils are a necessary part of any diet, especially fat-focusing keto.
+As a heart-healthy source of fat and an essential ingredient for preparing your food, cooking oils are a necessary part of any diet, especially fat-focused keto.

 If you are hoping to develop a healthy basis for your keto diet by incorporating the right kinds of fats into your eating habits, we are here to help make your keto cooking efforts easier by introducing you to the most keto-friendly cooking oils and fats.